Danilo-Zekovic/react-tableql/README.md

 If you have any suggestions please let me know or join the project.

+> Latest code can be found on [GitHub](https://github.com/Danilo-Zekovic/react-tableql)

 ## Installing and Using react-tableql

 First install it: